Home » Movies » Good Will Hunting (1997)

 Film Music and Composer

-The film’s score was composed by Danny Elfman.
-The soundtrack also features songs by Elliott Smith, including “Miss Misery,” which was nominated for an Academy Award.
+The score was composed by Danny Elfman, best known for his collaborations with Tim Burton.
+The soundtrack also features songs by Elliott Smith, including “Miss Misery,” which was nominated for an Academy Award and became iconic for the film’s melancholic yet hopeful tone.

 Filming Locations